hectorm/hblock/README.md

 ## Preview
 [![asciicast](https://asciinema.org/a/95561.png)](https://asciinema.org/a/95561)

-## Is it safe to use?
-Absolutely, this script uses regular expressions to select only the domain names of the source files, so if a source file redirects a domain name to a rogue server your system will not be affected.

 ## What about Windows users?
 Unfortunately, this script only works on Unix-like systems, but there is some workarounds by using console emulators like [Cmder](http://cmder.net), that includes the necessary tools to run this script.
 Simply use the output argument with the appropriate hosts file location: